Fghurayri/portfolio/src/routes/posts/deploy-sveltekit-on-heroku/index.md

 ---
-title: "How to Deploy Sveltekit on Heroku"
+title: "How to Deploy Svelteki on Heroku"
 date: "2021-07-22"
 slug: "deploy-sveltekit-on-heroku"
 metaDesc: "How to deploy Sveltekit on Heroku using the Node adapter."